mrocklin/thesis/trs-motivation.md

 2. A collection of isolated transformations on those terms
 3. A system to coordinate the application of those transformations

-In our case terms are mathematical expressions, transformations are known mathematical relations, and the system of coordination is abstracted as a graph search problem.
+In our case the terms are mathematical expressions, the transformations are known mathematical relations, and the system of coordination is abstracted as a graph search problem.
 This approach separates mathematics from software.
 The language and transformations are mathematical while the system for coordination is algorithmic.
 The isolated nature of the transformations limits the extent to which mathematical programmers need to understand the broader software context.
 The system for coordination need not depend on the transformations themselves, eliminating the need for mathematical understanding from an algorithmically centered task.

 Explicitly term rewrite systems confer the following benefits in the context of mathematical computing:

 *   Mathematical programmers can focus on much smaller units of software
-*   Algorithmic programmers are isolated from the mathematics
+*   Algorithmic programmers without mathematical training can be enlisted
 *   Smaller transformations can be verified more effectively
 *   Isolated coordination systems can be verified more effectively
 *   Multiple independent coordination systems can interact with the same set of transformations